 This is the list of relevant licences or permits.
 In Great Britain:

 - premises licence for gambling activities under the Gambling Act 2005

 - family entertainment centre gaming machine permit

 - licensing Act (England and Wales) 2003 premises licence for on-sales of alcohol and the equivalent under the Licensing (Scotland) Act 2005

 - club premises certificate granted under Part 3 of the Licensing Act 2003

 - registration certificate including a club registration certificate

 - licence allowing the serving of alcohol (but only if a licence permit or certificate listed above is not held for the same premises)

 Important note: the above list describes relevant licences and permits in non-legal language.
-Please refer to the Finance Act 2012, Schedule 24, paragraph 22 for the legal references for these licences and permits.
+See the Finance Act 2012, Schedule 24, paragraph 22 for the legal references for these licences and permits.

-Note also, in the case of a tenanted pub, where the alcohol licence is held by someone other than the tenant, the tenant will nevertheless be the registrable person for MGD.
+In the case of a tenanted pub, where the alcohol licence is held by someone other than the tenant, the tenant will be the registrable person for MGD.
 This means when a tenanted pub changes hands and a new tenant takes over the running of the pub, the original tenant is no longer liable for MGD and so needs to deregister, while the replacement tenant must register for, and pay the MGD, in their place.